jsenv/assert/readme.md

 </script>
 ```

-For a local installation, use npm
+For a local installation, you can use npm

 ```console
 npm i --save-dev @jsenv/assert